Posted on August 25, 2015

 - Limit the number of firearms that may be purchased at one time;

-In 2013, Indiana had the 18th highest number of gun deaths per capita among the states.
-Based on data published by Mayors Against Illegal Guns, Indiana supplied the 8th highest number of crime guns to other states per capita in 2009.
-Indiana supplies crime guns to other states at a rate that is more than double the national average.
-Indiana exports more than three times as many crime guns as it imports.
+In 2013, Rhode Island had the fifth lowest number of gun deaths per capita among the states.
+In addition, based on data published by Mayors Against Illegal Guns, in 2009, Rhode Island supplied the seventh lowest number of crime guns to other states per capita.
+Rhode Island exports crime guns at less than half the national average.

-For details about specific firearms laws in Indiana, choose a topic below, or see all of the firearms laws in this state.
+For details about specific firearms laws in Rhode Island, choose a topic below, or see all of the firearms laws in this state.